mckinselberg/sveres/checklist.md

 ## Game Levels

-- bullet hell - last 1 minute in bullet hell to proceed
+- bullet hell - last 1 minute in bullet hell to proceed, implement health system for level. last 1 minute without losing all life.
 - slam - destroy the target balls by using the slam (down arrow) to attack them

 ## Let's come back to this